BF528/project-3-group-4/README.md

 ## create_fc_plots.R
 Creates a histogram of significant probesets for each chemical group and volcano plots for each chemical group.

+## concordence.R
+Computes concordance between microarray and RNA-Seq data.
+Also creates scatter plots and histograms for concordance analyses.

 ## heatmap.R
 Creates a heatmap of normalized counts for all samples